bbcrown/xROI/README.md

 ```

-or form the command line (e.g. shell in Linux, Terminal in macOS and Command Prompt in Windows machines) where an R engine is already installed by:
+or form the command line (e.g., shell in Linux, Terminal in macOS and Command Prompt in Windows machines) where an R engine is already installed by:

 ```{r, echo=TRUE, eval=FALSE}